minxinz/PokegoApi-java/README.md

 /**
 * After this, if you do not want to re-authorize the google account every time,
 * you will need to store the refresh_token that you can get the first time with provider.getRefreshToken()
 * !
-The API does not store the refresh token for you !
+The API does not store the refresh token for you!
-* log in using the refresh token like this :
+* log in using the refresh token like this:
 */
 PokemonGo go = new PokemonGo(httpClient);
 go.login(new GoogleUserCredentialProvider(httpClient, refreshToken));